elh-geophys/MOredox23/README.md

 From this, I calculated the PV integration for oxygen fugacity in modPVcalc.m

 This code was created by me for my needs on the project.
 I have attempted, to the best of my ability, to clean up the code and comment for my own sake.
-I hope that someone with sufficient MATLAB experience (or general coding experience) should be able to navigate the code.
+I hope that someone with sufficient MATLAB experience (or general coding experience) will be able to navigate the code.
 However, I cannot obviously guarantee that.
 Any questions regarding the code should be directed to me (E. Larsen).

 "We stand on the shoulders of giants."